Wormhole restrictions from quantum energy inequalities: Introduction

 What about null geodesics?
-Unlike the timelike ones, when averaging over a finite segment of a null geodesic there exist states with unlimited negative energy \cite{Fewster:2002ne}.
-Only averaging over an entire null geodesic restores the non-negativity of the renormalized null energy, giving one of the most important energy conditions: the averaged null energy condition (ANEC).
+Unlike the timelike ones, when averaging over a finite segment of a null geodesic, there exist states with unlimited negative energy~\cite{Fewster:2002ne}.
+Only averaging over an entire null geodesic restores the non-negativity of the renormalized null energy, thus giving one of the most important energy conditions: the averaged null energy condition (ANEC).

 The ANEC over achronal null geodesics that satisfies the (semiclassical) Einstein equation is free of counterexamples in semiclassical gravity.
-More importantly, it is sufficient to rule out the existence of causality violations in asymptotically flat spacetimes \cite{Graham:2007va}.
+More importantly, it is sufficient to rule out the existence of causality violations in asymptotically flat spacetimes~\cite{Graham:2007va}.

-While the achronal ANEC seems to prohibit wormholes as ``shortcuts'' \footnote{A `short' wormhole can be modified to act as a time machine as discussed in Sec.~\ref{sub:time}.}, a different kind of wormhole still seems possible, the `long' wormhole.
+While the achronal ANEC seems to prohibit wormholes as ``shortcuts'' \endnote{A `short' wormhole can be modified to act as a time machine, as discussed in Section~\ref{sub:time}.}, a~different kind of wormhole still seems possible: the~`long' wormhole.
 This is a wormhole where it takes longer for an observer to travel through the throat than the outside spacetime.
-Such a wormhole might seem useless as an interstellar travel medium or a time machine, but it is still physically interesting as a different spacetime topology. `Long' wormholes circumvent the problem of the achronal ANEC as there are no complete achronal null geodesics passing through them.
+Such a wormhole might seem useless as an interstellar travel medium or a time machine, but~it is still physically interesting as a different spacetime topology. `Long' wormholes circumvent the problem of the achronal ANEC, as there are no complete achronal null geodesics passing through~them.

-In this case null QEIs could provide restrictions.
-To go around the counterexample of Ref.~\cite{Fewster:2002ne} two different approaches have been suggested: 1) imposing a momentum or length cutoff which leads to what is called the smeared null energy condition (SNEC) \cite{Freivogel:2018gxj}, 2) averaging over two null directions leading to the double smeared null energy condition (DSNEC) \cite{Fliss:2021phs}.
+In this case, null QEIs could provide restrictions.
+To~go around the counterexample of Ref.~\cite{Fewster:2002ne}, two different approaches have been suggested: (1) imposing a momentum or length cutoff, which leads to what is called the smeared null energy condition (SNEC) \cite{Freivogel:2018gxj}, and (2) averaging over two null directions, thus leading to the double smeared null energy condition (DSNEC) \cite{Fliss:2021phs}.

-In this work we review the different types of energy conditions and QEIs and discuss the constraints they provide to wormhole geometries.
-We particularly discuss the constraints to a long wormhole, the one proposed by Maldacena, Milekhin and Popov \cite{Maldacena:2018gjk} by the SNEC and the DSNEC.
-The constraint provided by the DSNEC is a new result.
+In this work, I review the different types of energy conditions and QEIs and discuss the constraints they provide to wormhole geometries.
+I particularly discuss the constraints to a long wormhole, the~one proposed by Maldacena, Milekhin, and Popov~\cite{Maldacena:2018gjk} by the SNEC and the DSNEC.
+The~constraint provided by the DSNEC is a new~result.